What is Root Mean Square Error RMSE?

 You can swap the order of subtraction because the next step is to take the square of the difference.
-(The square of a negative or positive value will always be a positive value).
+This is because the square of a negative value will always be a positive value.

-But just make sure that you keep tha order through out.
+But just make sure that you keep the same order through out.

 After that, divide the sum of all values by the number of observations.
-This is how RMSE is calculated.
+Finally, we get a RMSE value.

 How to Calculate RMSE in Excel